lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ### Properties of Vagrant

 `Vagrant` is an application which runs your application in a virtual machine, which means you can create your project environment in a virtual machine.
-Thanks to Vagrant, you can clone local environment in a virtual machine.
+Thanks to Vagrant, you can clone your local environment in a virtual machine.
-So, when you sent to your project to `server`, you can't see any bug or error on your server.
+So, when you send your project to `server`, you don't see any bug or error on your server.
 On the other hand vagrant is useful, while you are working in a team.

 ### How to Set Up Vagrant on Ubuntu Desktop

-To install and use vagrant, you should follow below steps respectively.
+To install and use vagrant, you should follow the steps below respectively.

 Let's look, how to set up and use `Vagrant in Ubuntu desktop`,